g33k5p34k/David_Website/content/pleistodist/vignette1.md

 pleistodist_meanshore(points = "Amphiacusta_points.shp", epsg = 32161, intervalfile = "outfolder/intervals.csv, mapdir = "outfolder, outdir = "outfolder", maxsamp = 1000)
 ```

-After calculating the geographical distance matrices, we can run Mantel tests and distance-based redundancy analyses (dbRDA) to assess the correlation between genetic distance and different forms of geographic distance estimation.
-FST values for these analyses can be obtained from the bottom diagonal of Table S3 in the Supplementary Material of Papadopoulou and Knowles (2015).
+After calculating the geographical distance matrices, we can run Mantel tests and distance-based redundancy analyses (dbRDA) to assess the correlation between genetic distance and different forms of geographic distance estimation. $F_{ST}$ values for these analyses can be obtained from the bottom diagonal of Table S3 in the Supplementary Material of Papadopoulou and Knowles (2015).

 ```{r}
 #load FST distance matrix